 - U.S. Department of Labor issues on July 3, 2013 its “semiannual” publication of its regulatory agenda, listing those that the Department intends to address over the following year, whether for promulgation, proposal, or review.
 Included among the regulations for consideration is the Right to Know under the Fair Labor Standards Act.
 Under the Right to Know rules, the Wage and Hour Division of the Department of Labor proposes “to update the recordkeeping regulations under the Fair Labor Standards Act in order to enhance the transparency and disclosure to workers of their status as the employer’s employee or some other status, such as an independent contractor, and if an employee, how their pay is computed.”

 On the Legislative Front

 - Governor Pat Quinn (Dem.) of Illinois signs two new laws (HB 2689 and HB 923) amending the state’s Employee Classification Act, which governs the misclassification of employees as independent contractors in the construction industry.
-As described more fully in our prior blog post of July 23, 2013, the amendments impose individual liability upon any officer or agent of a corporation who knowingly permits a construction employer to misclassify as an independent contractor any individual, sole proprietorship, or partnership.
+As described more fully in my prior blog post of July 23, 2013, the amendments impose individual liability upon any officer or agent of a corporation who knowingly permits a construction employer to misclassify as an independent contractor any individual, sole proprietorship, or partnership.
 Civil penalties have been modified and new penalties added, including a provision that it is a separate violation of the law for each individual misclassified on each separate day.
 Additionally, the law adds new reporting requirements, including an annual report to the Illinois Department of Labor of all payments made by construction contractors to those not classified as employees.